House intelligence committee votes to make Democratic memo public

 The GOP memo, which dominated the headlines all weekend, was written by Rep. Devin Nunes, California Republican and committee chairman.
 It argues that at least one questionable surveillance warrant during the 2016 campaign was partly justified by the anti-Trump dossier funded by Hillary Clinton’s campaign and the Democratic Party — and hence injected political bias into the Foreign Intelligence Surveillance Act (FISA) process.

-The Democrats say their 10-page memo counters what they call a GOP mischaracterization of classified data in an overall effort to undermine the credibility of the DOJ, the FBI and especially special counsel Robert Mueller’s overall investigation of President Trump and Russian election meddling.
+The Democrats say their 10-page memo counters what they call a GOP mischaracterization of classified data in an overall effort to undermine the credibility of the DOJ, the FBI and especially special counsel Robert Mueller’s overall investigation of Mr. Trump and Russian election meddling.

 On Capitol Hill late Monday after the vote, Rep. Adam Schiff, the top Democrat on the House intel panel and lead author of the rebuttal memo, told reporters that “we think this will help inform the public of the many distortions and inaccuracies.”